 Are there tax credits or rebates for solar battery systems?

-Yes, in California rebates may be available for battery backup systems.
+California may also provide rebates may be available for battery backup systems.

 In 2001, the California Public Utilities Commission (CPUC) enacted a Self-Generated Incentive Program (SGIP) that provides rebates for installing energy storage technology.